yuki0418/svelte.dev/apps/svelte.dev/content/tutorial/01-svelte/03-props/03-spread-props/index.md

 <PackageInfo +++{...pkg}+++ />
 ```

-> [!NOTE] Conversely, you can get an object containing all the props that were passed into a component using a rest property...
+> [!NOTE] Conversely, in `PackageInfo.svelte` you can get an object containing all the props that were passed into a component using a rest property...
 >
 > ```js
 > let { name, ...stuff } = $props();